Native American languages

 What about Mojave religion?

-or this site about Indian religions in general.
+or this site about Native Indian spirituality in general.

 Can you recommend a good book for me to read?